 This prodigious 20-year-old played only two of West Germany's four matches in 1980, against the Netherlands and Belgium, but the dazzling blond midfielder shone in both.
-Schuster's exploits secured a move from 1.
-FC Köln to FC Barcelona and second place in the European Footballer of the Year poll.
+Schuster's exploits secured him a move from Köln to Barcelona and second place in the European Footballer of the Year poll.
 This was the only major international tournament in which he played, injury ruling him out of the 1982 World Cup before he retired from the international game at 24.
-Schuster won the 1985 Spanish title with Barcelona and clinched two championships at Real Madrid CF, where he briefly returned as coach in July 2007 after leading Getafe CF into Europe.
+Schuster won the 1985 Spanish title with Barcelona and lifted two championships at Real Madrid, where he briefly returned as coach in July 2007 after leading Getafe into Europe.

 MF: Hansi Müller (West Germany)

-An elegant midfield playmaker with a sweet left foot, Müller was the rising star of the Bundesliga with VfB Stuttgart when he went to the 1980 European finals, aged 22.
+An elegant midfield playmaker with a sweet left foot, Müller was the rising star of the Bundesliga with Stuttgart when he went to the 1980 European finals, aged 22.
 He had had a brief taste of action at the 1978 World Cup and fulfilled his potential at the tournament in Italy, starting all four games and decorating the team's play with his clever passing.
-EURO '80 would be Müller's international peak; he disappointed at the 1982 World Cup, and, after a stint at FC Internazionale Milano, won his 42nd and final cap the following year.
-An Indian summer to his career ensued with FC Tirol Innsbruck, and he was an ambassador for the city at UEFA EURO 2008.
+EURO '80 would be Müller's international peak; he disappointed at the 1982 World Cup and, after a stint at Internazionale Milano, won his 42nd and final cap the following year.
+An Indian summer to his career ensued with Tirol Innsbruck.
+He was an ambassador for the city at UEFA EURO 2008.

 FW: Karl-Heinz Rummenigge (West Germany)

-Rummenigge went into the 1980 UEFA European Championship with a big reputation having topped the Bundesliga scoring charts with 26 goals to win the title with FC Bayern München.
+Rummenigge went into the 1980 UEFA European Championship with a big reputation having topped the Bundesliga scoring charts with 26 goals in winning the title with Bayern München.
 He lived up to it, punctuating a series of powerful performances with the decisive goal against Czechoslovakia and providing the corner for Horst Hrubesch's late winner in the final.
 Rummenigge was voted 1980 European Footballer of the Year and retained the Ballon d'Or in 1981 after another top-scoring, title-winning campaign with Bayern.
-He scored 45 goals in 95 internationals, the last of which came in the 1986 World Cup final and is now a senior football executive at Bayern.
+He scored 45 goals in 95 internationals, the last of which came in the 1986 World Cup final, and is now a senior football executive at Bayern.

 FW: Horst Hrubesch (West Germany)

 West Germany's match-winner in the 1980 UEFA European Championship final against Belgium, Hrubesch scored twice in Rome, his second a trademark bullet header on 89 minutes.
-It brought glorious redemption for the Hamburger SV forward who weeks earlier had hobbled around the Santiago Bernabéu with an ankle injury as his side lost the European Cup final to Nottingham Forest FC.
-A latecomer to the international scene, the 'The Heading Monster' was only called up after Klaus Fischer broke his leg, and would win just 21 caps.
+It brought glorious redemption for the Hamburg forward, who weeks earlier had hobbled around the Santiago Bernabéu with an ankle injury as his side lost the European Cup final to Nottingham Forest.
+A latecomer to the international scene, the 'The Heading Monster' was only called up after Klaus Fischer broke a leg and would win just 21 caps.
 A three-time Bundesliga champion, he captained Hamburg to European Cup success against Juventus in 1983.